govolution/bfg/README.md

--P inject shellcode by PID as argument, call pwn.exe PID -I inject shellcode by image name, call for example: pwn.exe keepass.exe -l load and exec shellcode from given file, call is with mytrojan.exe myshellcode.txt -f compile and execute shellcode into .exe, needs filename of shellcode file -X compile for 64 bit
+-P inject shellcode by PID as argument, call pwn.exe PID -I inject shellcode by image name, call for example: pwn.exe keepass.exe -l load and exec shellcode from given file, call is with mytrojan.exe myshellcode.txt -d load and exec a dll, call with myexe.exe thedll.dll -f compile and execute shellcode into .exe, needs filename of shellcode file -X compile for 64 bit
 -p print debug information